mit-rss/path_planning/README.md

 The tips and tricks section include pointers on how to discretize your search space, including alternatives to the regular grid.

-[This source](https://www.redblobgames.com/pathfinding/a-star/introduction.html) includes a friendly introduction and comparison between A*, Djikstra’s, and BFS.
+[This source](https://www.redblobgames.com/pathfinding/a-star/introduction.html) includes a friendly introduction andatl comparison between A*, Djikstra’s, and BFS.

 ### Sampling-based Planning